3DNIV/3DNIV/docs/documentation.md

 After 3D printing any 3D printed support structures should be removed.

 ## Assembly instructions <a name="Assembly"></a>
+Connect the female port of the T-piece splitter directly to the ventilator outflow.
+Connect seperate inspiratory viral filters to the two male ports of the T-piece splitter.
+Connect standard respirator tubing to these viral filters to form the two limbs of the dual circuit.
+At the end of both tubing limbs, connect an expiratory viral filter and the 3D printed knuckle feature.
+Connect each knuckle component to NIV face masks through the swivel port.

 ## Testing instructions <a name="Testing"></a>
+The Dual NIV CPAP Circuit should be tested prior to use.
+Follow the assembly instructions above, but connect the system to two 1L test lungs (Model, Company) instead of the NIV face mask.
+Run the ventilator is pressure-control CPAP configuration to establish that it is capable of delivering 10 cm H\textsubscript{2}0 by inflating both test lungs for at least 60 seconds.